jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ### Rate monotonic priority assignment

 * Each task has a unique priority
-* A task with a shorter period must have
+* A task with a shorter period must have a higher priority (higher value)

-We say this is optimal -- any [task-set that can be scheduled using preëmptive priority-based scheduling with a fixed-priority assignment scheme] can be scheduled with a rate monotonic assignment sheme.
+We say this is **optimal** -- any [task-set that can be scheduled using preëmptive priority-based scheduling with a fixed-priority assignment scheme] can be scheduled with a rate monotonic assignment sheme.
 (I.e. it's as good as any fixed-priority assignment scheme.)

 ### Utilisation-based analysis